JetBrains/teamcity-documentation/topics/multinode-setup.md

 > * Since users will use the proxy server URL to access the TeamCity UI, this URL must be set as the **Server URL** on the __Administration | Global Settings__ page and inside [build agents' configurations](configure-agent-installation.md).
 > * The configurations above are designed for the two-node TeamCity setup.
 You can add more nodes if necessary.
+> * Nodes without the *Handling UI actions and load balancing user requests* [responsibility](#Responsibilities) will report HTTP error 503 to health check requests sent from your reverse proxy server.
+TeamCity categorizes these proxy requests as user operations, which these nodes cannot handle.
+This behavior is normal, does not affect node functionality, and does not indicate any malfunction.
 >
 {type="note"}